SylvainWT/EmergingTechnologies/README.md

 [Follow me on LinkedIN](http://www.linkedin.com/in/sylvain-roch-wilbert)

 ---
-Emerging Technologies in Cloud Computing - A journey in the clouds - © Sylvain W
+Emerging Technologies in Cloud Computing - A journey in the clouds - 2018